B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 | 3        |Display test for all pages on tablet|All web pages should display with no distortion|  All pages displayed correctly | N/A   |

 # Bugs and problems encountered
-I had truble with images for the slide as with sliding the picture size was changing.
-So I tried to find images with the same size or as close as posible to fit the banner.
+I had trouble with images for the slide as with sliding the picture size was changing.
+So I tried to find images with the same size or as close as possible to fit the banner.

 # Code attribution
 ## bootstrap library
-This website played a big roll in designing and creating my pages such as navigation bar,slidding banner,form and other details.
+This website played a big roll in designing and creating my pages such as navigation bar, slidding banner, form and other details.
 ## W3school
 This website was a valuable library for me and great support for writing my codes.
 ## Logo maker
-There are many websites for logo.However, I used this one https://www.adobe.com/express/create/logo to creat the logo of my page it was usefull and searved the purpose.
+There are many websites for logo.However, I used this one https://www.adobe.com/express/create/logo to create the logo of my page it was useful and served the purpose.

 ## Image source
-I have used the images from those rescources to serve my need during the project.
+I have used the images from those resources to serve my need during the project.
 1. https://www.pinterest.es/pin/peach-english-garden-roses-peach-ranunculus-white-lisianthus-white-gypsophila-baby-blue-eucaly--540432024020357846/
 2. https://weddings.bouqs.com/collections/dried/products/lace-ceremony-piece
 3. https://www.cultfurniture.com/accessories-c13/wildflower-bouquet-hand-tied-p41158